 Purge retained data

-If you set the data retention policy to 30 days, you can purge older data immediately by using the
+If you set the data retention to 30 days, you can purge older data immediately by using the

 immediatePurgeDataOn30Days parameter in Azure Resource Manager.
 The purge functionality is useful when you need to remove personal data immediately.
 The immediate purge functionality isn't available through the Azure portal.

 Workspaces with a 30-day retention might keep data for 31 days if you don't set the

 You can also purge data from a workspace by using the purge feature, which removes personal data.
 You can't purge data from archived logs.